Grace Enfield, Content Writer

 @grace_enfield

-Installment loans are worth it if the APRs, payoff periods and loan amounts are better than what your other options offer.
-Additionally, you should consider getting an installment loan only if you know you can pay it off on time and if your expense is necessary.
+Installment loans are worth it if you need to pay off a large purchase over time and the interest rate, payoff period, and loan amount are better than other options.
+You should consider getting an installment loan only if your expense is necessary and you know you can pay it off on time.

 When Installment Loans Are Worth It